johbry17/johbry17/README.md

 My path to data ran through global development, environmental policy, and hospitality.
 Those experiences taught me to see systems and read people.
 I approach data like a translator, connecting signal and story so insight lands clearly—whatever the audience.

 My projects are thoughtful, reproducible, and well-documented, designed to communicate as clearly as they compute.
-I work in Python, SQL, and R, with a growing focus on machine learning.
+I work in Python, SQL, and R, applying machine learning approaches and powerful visualization tools as needed.

 Beyond the pixels, I grow things, chase sunlight across continents, and get happily lost in novels, neighborhoods, and mountain switchbacks.
 Always learning: one book, one walk, one small project at a time.